EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Discussion

 For an ideal four-level ladder system, the AT-splitting that emerges in the EIT spectrum is directly proportional to the amplitude of the RF-field dressing the topmost two Rydberg states and the constant of proportionality is given by a combination of fundamental constants and the transition dipole moment between the Rydberg states.
-Because of the quasi-one-electron character of Rydberg atoms, the latter can be calculated to a very high accuracy.
-Early work, including Ref. \citenum{Holloway2014}, however, has introduced the misconception that for a type-I ladder with linear co-polarized fields, one is dealing with a single transition dipole moment between $r_1$ and $r_2$, and this has been reiterated pervasively in the literature\cite{Simons2016,Simons2016a,Holloway2017a,Zhang2019,Monika2020,Jing2020,Meyer2021a,Zhao2023,Bussey2024,Yang2024,Wu2025,Feng2025}.
-In fact, two transition dipole moments are in play differing by a factor of $\sqrt{2/3}\approx 0.8$ [cf. \fref{fig:r1r2}(a)] and, as noted in our above analysis, one will not be measuring a pure AT-doublet but a four-peaked spectrum.
-We illustrate this effect in \fref{fig:fourfive}(a) which presents the development in AT splitting when moving our RF emitter up close ($\sim 2$~cm) to the vapor cell (see appendix \ref{app2}).
-Focusing our attention to the blue-detuned branch ($\Delta_c>0$), we se how the split-out peak becomes lopsided [see \fref{fig:fourfive}(b)] for high RF-powers.
-If the goal is to establish an accurate electrometry standard based on a type-I ladder system, the four-peak nature should be accounted for because the splitting of each doublet-pair tunes at different rates: the inferred field amplitude will be skewed if an unresolved four-peak spectrum is interpreted as a pure doublet. \Fref{fig:fourfive}(c) shows a simulated spectrogram for a type-I system with Doppler broadening turned off from which \fref{fig:fourfive}(d) picks out the spectrum for parallel fields that underpins the skewing of the high power trace in \fref{fig:fourfive}(b).
+Because of the quasi-one-electron character of Rydberg atoms, the latter can be calculated to very high accuracy.
+Early work, including Ref. \citenum{Holloway2014}, however, has introduced the misconception that for a type-\ref{eq:typeI} ladder with linear co-polarized fields, one is dealing with a single transition dipole moment between $r_1$ and $r_2$, and this has been reiterated pervasively in the literature~\cite{Fan2015a,Simons2016,Simons2016a,Holloway2017a,Zhang2019,Monika2020,Jing2020,Meyer2021a,Zhao2023,Bussey2024,Yang2024,Wu2025,Feng2025}.
+In fact, two transition dipole moments are in play differing by a factor of $\sqrt{2/3}\approx 0.8$ [see \fref{fig:r1r2}(a)] and, as noted in our above analysis, one will \textit{not} be measuring a pure AT-doublet but a four-peaked spectrum.